 - Expect to need to regularly add supplementary nitrogen as urine, and since we now have access to fresh poultry manure, this as well, to aid heat generation over the winter months.
-Fresh green material such as grass clippings, which are the other N rich compostable material normally widely available to many gardeners, are obviously less abundant at this time.
+Fresh green material such as grass clippings, which are the other N rich compostable material normally widely available to many gardeners, are obviously less abundant during the autumnal and winter seasons.

 - Ideally raise the heap to allow finished compost to fall from, or be raked out from, the heap’s base, and so allow the heap to be managed for several winter months without having to be completely dug out, and started again from scratch.

 The long list of photos below is designed to illustrate how the eventual compost bed was constructed.
 As with most things we do, no formal plans were drawn up.
-(And it shows, I hear you sigh….).
-If at any point anyone reading this would like further clarification of what we’ve done here, do feel free to add a question through the comments below and I’ll try to answer.
+(And it shows, I hear you sigh).
+If at any point anyone reading this would like further clarification of what we’ve done here, do feel free to add a question through the comments box below, and I’ll try to answer.

 The only item bought in specifically for this construction was this 25 metre roll of 80 mm perforated land drain, of which about 19 metres has been used inside and outside the greenhouse.

 I probably could have sourced un-perforated pipe.
 And indeed I should have done so.
-But I needed a few metres of land drain for another project, and reckoned that with some surplus cartons of Gripifill filler/bond from an internal insulation job, I could easily fill all the holes ………. someone else can work out how many holes that was for about 17 metres of used and hole filled pipe, with roughly 8 holes per linear cm…… False economy, and probably an inadequate seal of the whole pipe…which may be a fatal flaw with the system.
+But I needed a few metres of land drain for another project, and reckoned that with some surplus cartons of Gripifill filler/bond from an internal insulation job, I could easily fill all the holes.
+Someone else can work out how just many holes that was for about 17 metres of used and hole filled pipe, with roughly 8 holes per linear cm.
+A huge false economy, and probably an inadequate seal of the whole pipe, which may be a fatal flaw with the system.
 Advice note number 1 – Buy un-perforated pipe!

-The plan was to wrap the pipe around a form made from old sheep netting, in a tight spiral, tying it in with wire, and eventually filling the central space with recycled water filled 2 litre water/pop bottles.
+The plan was to wrap the pipe around a form made from old sheep netting, in a tight spiral, tying it in with wire, and eventually filling the central space with recycled 2 litre water/pop bottles filled with water.
 The whole of this ‘Reactor’ would then be placed in the centre of the compost heap and the 2 pipe ends passed through holes cut in the greenhouse gable end.
 A fan would then be located in the greenhouse to draw air (hopefully heated by the compost) from the top of the spiral, with the lower spiral pipe sucking air from the greenhouse, to pass up through the reactor coil.

-and with a bit of angle grinding I had a raised base to take the 5 grids we’d salvaged from a commercial fridge we’d once owned when we toyed with ‘Dine At Home’ (This was a previous ‘Good Idea’ I’d had to keep Fiona out of mischief, years ago in Bristol.
-An upmarket freshly cooked 3 course meal from a seasonal changing menu, with wine , if required.
+With a bit of angle grinding I had a raised base to take the 5 grids we’d salvaged from a commercial fridge we’d once owned when we toyed with ‘Dine At Home’.
+This was a previous ‘Good Idea’ I’d had to keep Fiona out of mischief, years ago in Bristol.
+An upmarket freshly cooked 3 course meal from a seasonal changing menu, with wine, if required.
 Huge fun setting it up.
-A ridiculous amount of work trying to run it alongside a veterinary practice, and finally seen off by Black Wednesday in the early 1990’s, and the supermarkets starting to roll out exactly this sort of classy prepared food).
+A ridiculous amount of work trying to run it alongside a veterinary practice, and finally seen off by Black Wednesday in the early 1990’s, and the supermarkets starting to roll out exactly this sort of classy prepared food.
 So nearly 20 years later these grids had also found a niche use.

-And so this really is a Compost BED to heat a Greenhouse.
+So this really is a compost BED to heat a greenhouse.

 The metal sheets laid beneath the bed which will hopefully ease raking out fallen compost were inherited with our Bristol house bought in 1987, and haven’t really found a good use until now.

-… advice note 2.
+Advice note 2.
 Buy black pipe.
 It beats trying to paint it as dark and dew fell, with inappropriate, but to hand, black paint.
 The thought being that black walls would aid heat transfer to the circulating air.
-Ah well…..

-After reading an interesting undergraduate thesis on the general concept of heating greenhouses with compost by Courtney Gilson from the University of Waterloo in Canada (click here for link), I started to think a lot more about the need to insulate the heap to maximise any available heat generated, and avoid its loss to the wider world.
-I want it available to heat the greenhouse if necessary.
+After reading an interesting undergraduate thesis on the general concept of heating greenhouses with compost by Courtney Gilson from the University of Waterloo in Canada, I started to think a lot more about the need to insulate the heap to maximise any available heat generated, and avoid its loss to the wider world.
 The thesis explains how a compost heap with a footprint of about 16% of the greenhouse footprint should be adequate to heat the structure.
-Designing my heap before I read any of this to fit the available space between the greenhouse and woodstore, I noticed that my heap of about 1 metre x 1.5 metre x 1 metre compared with an inner greenhouse zone to be heated of about 3 metre x 2 metre x 1 metre is well within this stated capacity calculation.
+Designing my heap, before I read any of this, to fit the available space between the greenhouse and woodstore, I noticed that my heap of about 1 metre x 1.5 metre x 1 metre compared with an inner greenhouse zone to be heated of about 3 metre x 2 metre x 1 metre and so is well within this stated capacity calculation.
 Which cheered me up.
 For now.

-To incorporate insulation all of the sides, top and base were made using left over black DPC thickness plastic sheet, and surplus 70 mm thickness Celotex sheeting – I’d miscalculated a little when adding a second skin to our open to the roof living room!
+To incorporate insulation, all of the sides, top and base were made using left over black DPC thickness plastic sheet, and surplus 70 mm thickness Celotex sheeting.
 Some of the panels have simple wooden frames made from old timber floorboards.
-The 2 litre plastic pop/water bottles are chosen to act as an additional means of holding heat as a thermal store inside the reactor core, to help to smooth out any temperature fluctuations when the fan is switched on….
+The 2 litre plastic pop/water bottles are chosen to act as an additional means of holding heat as a thermal store inside the reactor core, to help to smooth out any temperature fluctuations when the fan is switched on.

 Oh dear.
 Patience was clearly going to be required.
 Gloom settled with the lowering clouds….

-And I suspect that whilst a silly amount of hard work has gone into this, (and others may judge an equally bizarre or extravagant use of materials has got me to here), the real challenge of understanding how to operate this system if it works at all, and its limitations, will play out over a much longer time frame.
-And whether down the road more exotic Welsh fruit can be grown to rival the Welsh nectarines we enjoyed this summer.
+And I suspect that whilst a silly amount of hard work has gone into this, and others may judge an equally bizarre or extravagant use of materials has got me to here, the real challenge of understanding how to operate this system if it works at all, and its limitations, will play out over a much longer time frame.
+And whether in due course more exotic Welsh fruit can be grown to rival the Welsh nectarines we enjoyed this summer.
 (Click here) .

-I’ll of course add an interim progress report next time.
+I’ll add an interim progress report next time.

-As light relief to all these endeavours, 2 little wildlife related stories should be noted from the last fortnight-
+As light relief to all these endeavours, two wildlife related stories should be noted from the last fortnight.

-The second episode was a strange noise at supper time, apparently behind the freezer and reminiscent of the scratching sounds of birds or rodents in the roof space, fiddling or chewing through the Celotex Foam insulation.
-Worried that a rodent was about to chomp through the freezer cable (years ago a mouse committed a similar kamikaze mistake with our mains supply, causing a momentary power dip before dropping at our feet), we moved appliances out trying to find the culprit.
-And then spotted that the sound was in fact being produced by a temporarily awakened Small Tortoiseshell butterfly which had become trapped between 2 very thin walled willow bowls I’d turned years before.
-Its flapping wings were generating the strangely very chewing like sounds.
+The second episode was a strange noise at supper time, apparently behind the freezer and reminiscent of the scratching sounds of birds or rodents in the roof space, fiddling or chewing through the celotex foam insulation.
+Worried that a rodent was about to chomp through the freezer cable (years ago a mouse committed a similar kamikaze mistake with our mains supply, causing a momentary power dip, before dropping at our feet), we moved appliances out trying to find the culprit.
+And then spotted that the sound was in fact being produced by a temporarily awakened Small Tortoiseshell butterfly which had become trapped between two very thin walled willow bowls, which I’d turned years before.
+Its flapping wings were generating the strange, chewing like sounds.